Personal pages menu

 - president - Croatian Academy of Sciences and Arts

 (06/18/1992 - 05/18/2000)

-Zvonko Kusić, MD, PhD, President of the Croatian Academy of Sciences and Arts (CASA), was born on 14 June 1946 in Zagreb.
-Functions in the Academy: Associate Member 1992–2000; Full Member (FCA) since 2000; Secretary of the Department of Medical Sciences and member of the Presidency 2004–2010; President since 2011.
+Zvonko Kusić, MD, PhD, , was born on 14 June 1946 in Zagreb.
+Functions in the Academy: Associate Member 1992–2000; Full Member (FCA) since 2000; Secretary of the Department of Medical Sciences and member of the Presidency 2004–2010; President of the Croatian Academy of Sciences and Arts 2011-2018..
 Doctor of Medicine (graduated and received the doctorate from the School of Medicine, University of Zagreb); specialist in nuclear medicine and radiotherapy.
 He is President of the Board of Directors, Poliklinika Aviva; former Director of the Department of Oncology and Nuclear Medicine of the Sisters of Mercy University Hospital in Zagreb; full professor of oncology and nuclear medicine in permanent position, School of Medicine, University of Zagreb; Head of the Chair of the Clinical Oncology and of the elective course in Thyroid Diseases – Diagnostics and Treatment, School of Medicine, University of Zagreb.
+He was Director of the Sisters of Mercy University Hospital, Zagreb and Dean of the School of Medicine, University of Zagreb.

 Scientific training and invited professor at: Guy's Hospital, London; Michigan University, Ann Arbor; Cornell University, New York; Cincinnati Medical Center; National Institute of Health, Bethesda, USA; M. S. Course in Nuclear Medicine, London; American Thyroid Association, Postgraduate Program, New York; and Mayo Clinic Endocrine Course.